Covid-19 College Closure and the Residence and Campus Life Office

 Residence Food Service

-Plans are currently underway to make sure we’re providing exceptional dining service while respecting physical distancing guidelines.
+Plans are currently underway to make sure we’re providing exceptional dining service while respecting physical distancing guidelines, and recommended Covid-19 safety practices for food service.

 Residence Life Programming